 This semester I had the opportunity to teach the first studio for the new three-year MArch grad program at Woodbury University with Rebecca Rudolph, in coordination with Kelly Bair (who taught the Visualization seminar).
 Together we compiled a series of projects investigating architecture at a range of scales from the city to the detail.
 The final project of the semester is a collaborative project with all the students pitching in together to create a single installation at Woodbury’s Hollywood space, recently renamed WUHo, in an exhibition coordinated by Christian Stayner.
 The show, Super!
 Show, is on view until mid-January, along with a series of other exhibitions by Woodbury students; an installation by Molly Hunker and Greg Corson; an experimental film series programmed by Vera Brunner-Sung; and a project curated by Stayner and Jayna Zweiman entitled "13.3% is an exasperated reply to those who say: 'there are no women making architecture.'"

 Our students, in teams of three and four, were given one week to develop proposals for an installation, the Threshold, that would be programmed as display space for their drawings and models and mediate movement of people and light.
 The proposals needed to take advantage of the schools new digital fab-lab (laser-cutting and CNC milling shop) and create a temporary space that integrated the program, circulation and lighting through articulation of the surface, specifically using the techniques of cutting and folding.
 And the installation was required to be made entirely out of corrugated cardboard so that it could be recycled at the end of the show.
+The winning design, led by students Henry Cheung, Ehson Hoarpisheh, and Austin Wilson, is based on the incredible hive structures created by bees, originating from Wilson’s experience of finding a bee colony under an old couch.

 Threshold / HIVE